DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Experiments

 \subsection{Results}

-Tables~\ref{tab:cifar10}--\ref{tab:pathmnist} and Figures~\ref{fig:cifar10}--\ref{fig:pathmnist} present test accuracy trajectories across all privacy regimes for CIFAR-10 and PathMNIST with varying client counts.
+Tables~\ref{tab:cifar10}--\ref{tab:pathmnist_vgg} and Figures~\ref{fig:cifar10}--\ref{fig:pathmnist_vgg} present test accuracy trajectories across all privacy regimes for CIFAR-10 and PathMNIST under both ResNet-20 and VGG-16 backbones.
+Statistical significance of pairwise differences at round 70 is assessed via McNemar's test (Appendix~\ref{app:mcnemar}).
 We organize our analysis around five key phenomena observed in the results.